Cornelius Ingram: Denver Broncos

 The Denver Broncos signed Ingram to their practice squad on December 27, 2011.
 On January 16, 2012, Ingram was signed to a reserve/future contract.
 On August 31, 2012, Ingram was waived and did not make the final 53-man roster.
 On September 1, 2012, Ingram cleared waivers and was placed on the practice squad.
 On September 27, 2012, he was released by the Broncos.

 Post-playing career

 In December 2014, Ingram became the head football coach at his alma mater, Hawthorne High School (Florida).
 He had previously served as volunteer coach there.
 In addition to his football activities, Ingram coached the Hawthorne girls basketball team to winning the Florida 1A state championships in 2020, 2023, and 2024.
 His football program was state runner-up in Florida division 1A in both 2020 and 2021.
 Ingram led the hornets to their first state title in 2022, beating Northview 13–2 on December 10, 2022.
 Hawthorne repeated as state champs the following year, defeating Madison County 22–13.

+Personal life

+Ingram has 3 sons.
+One of them, CJ Ingram, plays for the Florida Gators men's basketball team.